ultraJeff/containers-and-ocp-workshop/container-tools.md

 ## Buildah: Granularity & Control

-Now let's introduce you to Buildah and the flexibility it provides when you need to build container images your way.
-There are a lot of different use cases that just "feel natural" when building container images, but you often can't quite wire together and elegant solutions with the client server model of existing container engines.
-Enter Buildah.
+The goal of this lab is to introduce you to Buildah and the flexibility it provides when you need to build container images your way.
+There are a lot of different use cases that just "feel natural" when building container images, but you often, you can't quite wire together and elegant solutions with the client server model of existing container engines.
+In comes Buildah.
 To get started, lets introduce some basic decisions you need to think through when building a new container image.

-1. **Image vs. Scratch:** Do you want to start with an existing container image as the source for your new container image, or would you prefer to build completely from scratch?
+1. Image vs. Scratch: Do you want to start with an existing container image as the source for your new container image, or would you prefer to build completely from scratch?
 Source images are the most common route, but it can be nice to build from scratch if you have small, statically linked binaries.

-2. **Inside vs. Outside:** Do you want to execute the commands to build the next container image layer inside the container, or would you prefer to use the tools on the host to build the image?
+2. Inside vs. Outside: Do you want to execute the commands to build the next container image layer inside the container, or would you prefer to use the tools on the host to build the image?
 This is completely new concept with Buildah, but with existing container engines, you always build from within the container.
 Building outside the container image can be useful when you want to build a smaller container image, or an image that will always be ran read only, and never built upon.
 Things like Java would normally be built in the container because they typically need a JVM running, but installing RPMs might happen from outside because you don't want the RPM database in the container.

-3. **External vs. Internal Data:** Do you have everything you need to build the image from within the image?
+3. External vs. Internal Data: Do you have everything you need to build the image from within the image?
 Or, do you need to access cached data outside of the build process?
 For example, It might be convenient to mount a large cached RPM cache inside the container during build, but you would never want to carry that around in the production image.
 The use cases for build time mounts range from SSH keys to Java build artifacts - for more ideas, see this [GitHub issue](https://github.com/moby/moby/issues/14080).

 Alright, let's walk through some common scenarios with Buildah.